brn/rxx/modules/core/docs/basics/create_component.md

 It is easy, isn't it?
 __component__ function accept two argument type.
-One is function that is return React Component and this function called by props and context.
+First is function that is return React Component and this function called by props and context.
-Two is class that extends React Component and that class has props and context in instance properties.
+Second is class that extends React Component and that class has props and context in instance properties.

 That's all!